 Blessed Mount (Su)

-At 7th level, a celebrant’s mount becomes a creature blessed by his deity.
+At 7th level, a celebrant’s mount becomes a creature blessed by her deity.
 The celebrant’s mount gains either the celestial, entropic, fiendish, or resolute template, matching the alignment of the cleric’s deity (celestial for good, entropic for chaotic, fiendish for evil, and resolute for lawful).
 If the deity matches more than one alignment, the celebrant can select which of the two templates the mount receives.
 Once the type of template is selected, it cannot be changed.
 Any energy resistances to (Cold, Acid, or Electricity) are changed to (Ice, Earth, or Lightning.)

-If the celebrant’s deity is neutral with no other alignment components, the mount receives spell resistance equal to the celebrant’s level + 5, as well as resistance 10 against two types of energy damage of the celebrant’s choice.
+If the celebrant’s deity is neutral with no other alignment components, the mount receives spell resistance equal to the celebrant’s level + 5, as well as resistance 10 against two types of elemental damage of the celebrant’s choice.

 If a celebrant’s mount dies and the celebrant finds another mount, the new mount becomes a blessed mount the next time the celebrant gains a level.

-This ability replaces prayer.
+This ability replaces prayer and legion’s blessing.

 Greater Battle Tactician (Ex)